benshimonz/V1/README.md

 We'll define pattern _P0_ which is identical to the original pattern, but without the horizontal quantifier and anything that is below it.
 We'll also define _b_ sub-patterns, _P1..Pb_ (where _b_ denotes the number of branches), each composed of the left component, _r_, the right component, and one of the branches.

-Given patterns _P1..Pb_, the quantifiers are defined as follows:

 Given assignment _A_ we'll define _S(A)_, as a set of sub-assignments of A, all with the same concrete elements in its left component and its right components - but with different concrete elements in _r_.

+The 12 quantifiers are defined as follows:

 An assignment _A_ matches the pattern _only if_: